2ndteela/d5-startup/README.md

 > Items are up to the discretion of the DM, but here are some guidelines for how you can create powerful, yet fair items:
 >
 > **Common Items**
-> - Allows a player to attack with a different stat than strength
+> - Allows a player to attack with a different stat than Might
 > - Gives a +1 to the stat the player attacks with
 > - Can heal for up to 2 harm
 > - Can stabilize a downed person